Don’t judge each day by the harvest you reap, but by the seeds that you plant.

 Should the meaning of the number 24 be confined to this one perspective?
 There is no reason to limit our analysis to the strictly musical since the number 24 is multivalent.
 In theology – a subject in which Elgar was well versed – that particular number turns up a number of times.
 For instance, there are 24 books in the Hebrew Tanakh, the Masoretic Text of the Bible.
 In the Temple, there were 24 courses of Priests and singers.
 The number 24 also represents the sum of the Twelve Tribes of Israel and the Twelve Apostles.
 In Revelation 4 there are 24 Elders seated around the Throne of God.
 As these examples show, the number 24 is theologically nuanced with a range of connotations relevant to the Enigma Variations, especially since Variation XIII is dedicated in secret to Jesus.

 There is a distinct association between ciphers and the number 24.
 In cryptography, the English alphabet of 26 letters is commonly paired down to 24 by combining two letters, usually i and j.
-In Elgar’s personal library there is a collection of four articles called Secrets in Cipher from The Pall Mall Gazette published in 1896.
+In Elgar’s personal library there is a collection of four articles called Secrets in Cipher from The Pall Mall Magazine published in 1896.
 They provide a general history of cryptography from ancient times to Elgar’s era.
 On page 459 there is a description of a music cipher used by King George III.
 The cipher key consists of 12 ascending quarter notes and 12 descending eighth notes from a scale, features that pose at least two parallels with the Enigma Theme.
 First, the Enigma Theme’s melody is composed of quarter and eighth notes.
 Second, there are 24 melody notes in each of the A and B sections of the Enigma Theme’s ternary form.
-The similarities between the Enigma Theme and the music cipher described in The Pall Mall Gazette are remarkable, furnishing credible evidence for the existence of a music cipher.
+The similarities between the Enigma Theme and the music cipher described in The Pall Mall Magazine are remarkable, furnishing credible evidence for the existence of a music cipher.
 This conclusion is bolstered by the discovery of a trove of music ciphers within the Enigma Variations.

 There is one gigantic reason why Elgar would stress the number 24 in the Enigma Theme.
 It is the exact number of letters in the original German title of the covert principal Theme: Ein feste Burg ist unser Gott (A Mighty Fortress is our God).
 Why would he encode it 33 times?
 That number mirrors Elgar’s initials (EE), so it may be reasonably understood as the composer’s stealth imprimatur.
 That is certainly suggested by the discovery of over 70 ciphers within the Enigma Variations.
 The 24 Cipher is not the only cryptogram initials by Elgar, for he also did so with his Psalms Cipher placed in measure 1 of the Enigma Theme.
 He takes it one step further with the Music Box Cipher in measures 1 through 6 of the Enigma Theme by spelling out his complete last name.
 In measure 1 the number 33 is intimated by the two broken thirds in the melody line.
 In measure 17 that same number is suggested by the triple compound third formed between the highest and lowest notes of the G major chord.
 33 is not only the numerological equivalent of Elgar’s initials – it is also the age of Jesus at the time of his crucifixion.
 The “Locks”, “I AM”, Pi-C, and Music Box ciphers contain coded references to Christ, and these are all located within the Enigma Theme.
 Therefore the number 33 may be plausibly understood as an allusion to Elgar’s secret friend portrayed in Variation XIII.
 To learn more about the secrets behind one of Elgar’s most celebrated symphonic achievements, read my free eBook Elgar’s Enigmas Exposed.
+Please help support and expand my original research by becoming a sponsor on Patreon.